Cancel

 We were blown away as we drove in the Gettysburg Museum and Visitor Center.
 It opened in April…read more2008, is meticulously clean and impeccably maintained.
 The building's thoughtful design really sets the tone for a meaningful visit.
 They've done an outstanding job sharing the layered stories of the Battle of Gettysburg--why it happened, how it unfolded, and its lasting impact on our nation.
 Their storytelling truly honors the sacrifices made, weaving history into every exhibit.
 Staff were exceptionally helpful and knowledgeable.
 The interactive displays were a highlight--my kids especially loved the miniature cannon where they could "pull the trigger," and the realistic cannon shells you could actually lift to feel their weight.
 Super engaging!
 And please, Don't skip the Cyclorama.
 This massive 360° painting weighs a staggering 8 tons--4 tons of canvas and 4 tons of paint--and it's presented so vividly you feel like you're standing there in the middle of the battlefield.
 In short, the Gettysburg Museum and Visitor Center delivers history with clarity, compassion, and creativity.
 A truly unforgettable visit -- 5 stars all the way!

-Chesapeake Heritage and Visitors Center - Waterfowl is a way of life in the Chesapeake Bay region.
+Chesapeake Heritage and Visitors Center - Visitor center displays of life on the bay.

 Chesapeake Heritage and Visitors Center